 Buildings were constructed to meet the increased enrolment in the late 1960’s and in the 1970’s.
 Then in 1995 a new gym was constructed.
 The broad curriculum and excellent teaching staff down through the years facilitated our students in the pursuit of careers in all walks of life.

-The distinctive characteristic of the Salesians and of the Salesian philosophy of education is captured in the Salesian Secondary School crest (see below) which has the heart, the star and the anchor.
+The distinctive characteristic of the Salesians and of the Salesian philosophy of education is captured in the Salesian Secondary School crest (see above) which has the heart, the star and the anchor.

 St. Nessan lived in the 6th century.
 His feast day is kept on the 25th of July, the anniversary of his death in 551 A.D.

 He had a great reputation for learning and founded the famous monastery at Mungret circa.
 527 A.D.
 It is reported that up to 1500 monks lived there at one time.
 St. Nessan is the secondary patron of the Diocese of Limerick, along with St. Ita and St. Lelia.

 The first formal demand for a new post- primary school in the Northside of Limerick City was made by the Caherdavin Residents Association in 1974 and conveyed to the Minister for the Gaeltacht, Mr. Tom O’Donnell T.D.
 This demand was made to cater for the burgeoning population of students seeking second level education in the area.

 Co-incidentally that same year there was a competition for a design for a secondary school sponsored by the Department of Education – the conceptual structure being to create easily identifiable Base Units related to age groups and at the same time provide fluent connections between these Base Units or specialist sections.
 (This was the original school building).